Charles Fort: Career as a full-time writer

 His uncle Frank A. Fort died in 1916, and a modest inheritance gave Fort enough money to quit his various day jobs and to write full-time.
 In 1917, Fort's brother Clarence died; his portion of the same inheritance was divided between Fort and his other brother, Raymond.

 Fort's experience as a journalist, coupled with his wit and contrarian nature, prepared him for his real-life work, ridiculing the pretensions of scientific positivism and the tendency of journalists and editors of newspapers and scientific journals to rationalize.

 Fort wrote 10 novels, although only one, The Outcast Manufacturers (1909), a tenement tale, was published.
 Reviews were mostly positive, but it was unsuccessful commercially.
 During 1915, Fort began to write two books, titled X and Y, the first dealing with the idea that beings on Mars were controlling events on Earth, and the second with the postulation of a sinister civilization extant at the South Pole.
 These books caught the attention of writer Theodore Dreiser, who tried to get them published, but to no avail.
 Discouraged, Fort burnt the manuscripts, but soon began work on the book that would change the course of his life, The Book of the Damned (1919), which Dreiser helped to get published.
 The title referred to "damned" data that Fort collected, phenomena for which science could not account, and that was thus rejected or ignored.

-Fort and Anna lived intermittently in London between 1920 to 1928, so Fort could carry out research in the Reading Room of the British Museum.
-Although born in Albany, Fort lived most of his life in the Bronx.
+Fort and Anna lived intermittently in London between 1920 and 1928, so Fort could carry out research in the Reading Room of the British Museum.
+Fort lived most of his life in the Bronx.
 He was, like his wife, fond of movies, and often took her from their Ryer Avenue apartment to a movie theater nearby, stopping at an adjacent newsstand for an arm full of various newspapers.
 Fort frequented the parks near the Bronx, where he sifted through piles of clippings.
 He often rode the subway down to the main Public Library on Fifth Avenue, where he spent many hours reading scientific journals, newspapers, and periodicals from around the world.
 Fort also had literary friends who gathered at various apartments, including his own, to drink and talk.